 Martin Friedel : Represented Artist

-Random Audio Sample: The third planet : Cantata for solo voices, speaker, SATB choir and instrumental ensemble by Martin Friedel, from the CD third planet
+Random Audio Sample: Five songs from the astronauts : for soprano, baritone and instrumental ensemble by Martin Friedel, from the CD Five songs from the astronauts

 - Browse works by Martin Friedel

 - Browse commercial CDs featuring music by Martin Friedel